Oliver2552/SQL_Project/README.md

 Another challenge was time - when presented with lots of data, it's important to really sit, soak in and digest the information so as to properly undestand the information and we were time limited.

 ## Future Goals
-If given more time, the data could be better understood and there could be a more comprehensive cleaning process.
+The data could be better understood and there could be a more comprehensive cleaning process.

-In addition, with more time, advanced analytics techniques could be incorporated to gain more insight out of the data.
+In addition, more advanced analytics techniques could be incorporated to gain more insight out of the data.